 Consolidation swept over the industry and, eventfully, most of the small stores were either acquired by larger entities or driven out of business.
 The promises of large chains like Walgreens, CVS, Eckerd, Rite Aid, and countless others was profitability through efficiencies and the ability to advertise.

-The Pharmacy Business Changed
+The Pharmacy Brand Business has Changed

 Over the years, however, the pharmacy as we knew it - the purveyor of ethical drugs and over-the-counter drugs has changed.
 They became convenience stores manned by hourly employees and faceless pharmacists in the back that still sold the medical products we needed but made their money on the sale of tobacco and film developing.
 One of those markets has deserted them and they are left scrambling to find a new niche.